jelias2/go-eth-hello-world/README.md

+# Overview
+- This is a simple project where I deploy, read and write to eth contract on Rinkeby using golang

 # Notes
 ##### To access solidity contract from golang
 1. Get the contract source code in solidity
 1. Generate the ABI ( application binary interface) using abigen